-This article provides in-depth fundamental analysis of Fiem Industries Ltd, a leading player in automotive lighting industry.
+This article provides an in-depth fundamental analysis of Fiem Industries Ltd, a leading player in the automotive lighting industry.

 In order to benefit the maximum from this article, an investor should focus more on the process of analysis instead of looking for good or bad aspects of the company.
 She should learn the interpretation of different types of data and transactions and pay attention to the parts of annual reports etc used to get the information.
 This will help her in improving her stock analysis skills.

 Q: Vijay, I liked your stock portfolio.
 It is very well researched.
 Since we both come from the financial world, it would make sense for us to analyze and invest in the right companies.

 FIEM Industries Ltd: I was analyzing Fiem Industries Ltd, which is an auto-ancillary (mid-size).